Latimerhtet/Jira-issue-translator/README.md

-# Forge Hello World
+# Issue Translator (Jira Issue Panel)

-This project contains a Forge app written in Javascript that displays `Hello World!` in a Jira issue panel.
+This project contains a Forge app written in Javascript that translate the description in a Jira issue panel to a desired language

-See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.

 ## Requirements